 As a little girl, I loved this time of year, the beautiful lights, the music, the baking and time spent with loved ones.
 I was never really big on the gifts and saw the grown ups around me get stressed out about the shopping.
 As I’ve grown up and been working in the social service field for 15 years, I’ve come to see that while seasonal commercials and carols tell us to be jolly and light, the truth is for a lot of people, this time of year can be quite painful and feel heavy.
 Many people do not have a place to escape the bitter cold that often accompanies the holidays.
 Can you imagine not having your cozy bed to crawl into or your sturdy, warm house to keep you safe from winter’s wrath?
 Not everyone can afford turkey and all the trimmings.
 Can you imagine instead of sitting there complaining how stuffed you are after consuming a feast, going hungry to ensure your children had something to eat?
 Can you imagine the toll of starvation on your body, mind and spirit?
+This is the truth about this time of year.

 For many abuse survivors, going “home” for the holidays is not a safe option.
 While these courageous people can work hard to create a “new family” of friends, holidays can be a sad reminder of the violations of long ago and the scars that still remain.
 Too afraid of imposing or being rejected, they can end up alone during an often very triggering time.
 If they do find the courage to put themselves out there and ask, the answer might not always be favourable leaving them with literally nowhere to turn.
 Some sadly will force themselves to be in the presence of their perpetrator or the family that failed to protect them or blames them out of obligation or desperation to belong.